LIMITED TIME OFFER: Get 6 months free on all Yearly Plans (50% off).

 For many publishing workflows, the order looks like this:

-- Add internal links, examples, and final editorial polish.
+5. Add examples, internal links, and final editorial polish.

 Be Careful With Detector Claims

-AI detectors are useful signals, but they are not final proof.
+AI detectors can be useful signals, but they are not final proof.
 That is especially important if you are choosing a humanizer because you are worried about academic, hiring, compliance, or publishing consequences.

 There are three reasons to be careful:

-- Detection systems keep changing.
-Turnitin added detection categories for AI-paraphrased or bypassed text in 2025 and updated its model again in 2026.
+• Detection systems keep changing.
+Turnitin added detection categories for AI-paraphrased or bypassed text, which means old "undetectable" claims can age quickly.

-- Bias and uneven performance remain real research concerns.
-Stanford SCALE's BAID benchmark, published in 2025, evaluated AI detectors across more than 200,000 samples and found disparities across subgroup writing styles.
+• Bias and uneven performance remain research concerns.
+Stanford SCALE's BAID benchmark, published in 2025, evaluated AI detectors across more than 200,000 samples and found subgroup disparities.

-For SEO, Google's guidance is also clear in a different way: the priority is helpful, reliable, people-first content.
+For SEO, Google's guidance points in a different direction: helpful, reliable, people-first content matters more than how the text was produced.
 A detector score does not answer whether the page provides original value, clear sourcing, practical examples, or genuine expertise.

 How to Test an AI Humanizer Before Paying